Top 10 eSignature Use Cases for Small Businesses

 Electronic forms enabled with DocuSign eSignature will solve these challenges and create a better experience for your customers.
 Your small business can create and bulk-send an easy-to-share online link for customers to review and agree to in advance, or customers can sign on-site at DocuSign using their own devices.

-eSignature has a special importance for businesses that deliver custom-made goods, such as a print shop or a custom furniture maker.
+DocuSign eSignature has a special importance for small businesses that deliver custom-made goods, such as a print shop or a custom furniture maker.
 For these firms, final-approval documents are critical. eSignature lets you capture and file approvals with ease, and quickly move on to completing your customer’s order.

 Real estate contracts

 Many state and federal regulatory agencies have amended their real estate rules to allow electronic signatures for real estate contracts—a trend that the pandemic has accelerated.

 As a result, DocuSign eSignature has been used for tens of millions of real estate transactions, all of which are legally binding.
 For real estate and other sales contract documents, companies that use DocuSign eSignature achieve higher close rates, reduced time to revenue and improved sales rep efficiency.

 DocuSign has developed a library of templates for real estate transactions.
 Visit the DocuSign website to learn more.